-As Anguilla is a British Overseas Territory, there’s no formal British diplomatic or consular representation.
+Anguilla is a British Overseas Territory.
+There is therefore no formal British diplomatic or consular representation.
 The local authorities deal with all requests for emergency assistance.
-See Emergency assistance
+See Emergency assistance.